|

 This is certainly a good start but you also need things like fire extinguishers and exit signs.
 You also need to do Risk Assessments to work out what things could cause someone harm, and try to reduce the risks to make the building safer.
 Health and Safety is quite broad and is not limited to the equipment that you have.

-Under the new fire regulations, yes.
+Under the current fire regulations, yes.
 However, in some situations is might not be advisable to affix signs on walls and doors of historic importance and some careful consideration must be given to exactly where the signs are installed.
-Note also that the signs must include the "moving person" symbol (signs that do not include any symbols are not legal).
+Note also that the signs must include the 'moving person' symbol (signs that do not include any symbols are not legal).

 The amount that you have to do for Health and Safety depends on your Risk Assessment.
 You need to ask yourself if you are doing enough to limit the risks in your building - higher risks need more Health and Safety measures in place.
 You must aim to make the risks to as low a level as possible (called "As Low as Reasonable Practicable" in regulations).